Postgraduate Scholarship Skills

-You could also choose to take your subject knowledge further with research.
-The Ecosystems and Environment Research Centre at Salford is home to our collaborative community exploring a range of topics, from energy and food security to ecosystem services and environmental assessment.
+You might also choose to take your subject interest further with postgraduate research.
+Our Ecosystems and Environment Research Centre is home to PhD and Research Master’s opportunities exploring a range of topics, from energy and food security to ecosystem services and environmental assessment.

-This course emphasises the development of professional skills and capabilities.
-Employability of graduates is developed through project work with external clients and through opportunities to work on a specific business problem for the dissertation component.
+- We emphasise the development of professional skills and capabilities.
+You graduate employability is developed through project work with external clients and through opportunities to work on a specific business problem for the dissertation component.

-In addition, academics from this course have links with safety, health and environment professionals through Safety Groups UK which organises seminars and provides networking opportunities, allowing you to build relationships with professionals from a similar background.
+- Our course team hold strong links with safety, health and environment professionals through Safety Groups UK, which organises seminars and provides you with networking opportunities with professionals from a similar background.

 What you need to know